jeffreydwalter/arlo/README.md

 # arlo
 > Python module for interacting with Netgear's Arlo camera system.

-Forked version of the original script by Jeff, also available on GitHub: https://github.com/jeffreydwalter/arlo.

-Further instructions are available on my blog: https://www.andreasjakl.com/using-netgear-arlo-security-cameras-for-periodic-recording/

-# Original Documentation

 This just a personal utility that I created out of necessity.
 It is by no means complete, although it does expose quite a bit of the Arlo interface in an easy to use Python pacakge.

 As such, this package does not come with unit tests (feel free to add them) or guarantees.